apphud/ApphudSDK-Flutter/example/README.md

-# appHud_example
+# Apphud_example

-Demonstrates how to use the appHud plugin.
+Demonstrates how to use the Apphud Flutter SDK.

 ## Getting Started